 - Internal collusion: Two or more bank employees work together to bypass internal controls and steal money from the bank.

-- IT changes: Someone in the IT department temporarily grants administer rights to an unauthorized employee so they can approve a fraudulent transaction.
+- IT changes: Someone in the IT department temporarily grants administrator rights to an unauthorized employee so they can approve a fraudulent transaction.

 Internal bank fraud can also take the same form as fraud committed at other organizations.
 For instance, someone in the payroll department could start generating checks for a fake employee.
 Or someone in the accounting department could start issuing payments to a fraudulent vendor.

-The signs of internal fraud vary based on the type of fraud being committed.
-However, there are several issues you should look out for in general.
+Beyond that, you should be aware of the signs of internal fraud.
+Although the signs vary based on the type of fraud being committed, there are several issues you should look out for in general.
 If you see any of the following red flags, you may need to investigate further to determine if fraud is occurring.

 1. Multiple customer complaints about incorrect balances